Kstuart1992/MLPy-Notebook_MSVersion/contrib/RAPIDS/README.md

 &nbsp;
 ### Master Jupyter Notebook
-The notebook can be executed interactively step by step, by pressing the Run button (In a red circle in the above image.)
+The notebook can be executed interactively step by step, by pressing the Run button - Red Button The first couple of functional steps import the necessary AzureML libraries.

-The first couple of functional steps import the necessary AzureML libraries.
-If you experience any errors please refer back to the [setup the environment.](https://docs.microsoft.com/en-us/azure/machine-learning/service/how-to-configure-environment#local "Local Computer Set Up") instructions.
+  If you experience any errors please refer back to MS's configuration Docs for more [setup the environment.](https://docs.microsoft.com/en-us/azure/machine-learning/service/how-to-configure-environment#local "Local Computer Set Up") instructions.

 &nbsp;
 #### Setting up a Workspace